vmware-archive/arca-android/arca-core/arca-provider/README.md

 }
 ```

 After your Dataset has been setup its ready to handle requests.
 The default query method can handle applying a where clause, a projection and sort order.
 You can, however, override the query method to add whatever business logic you need.
-A typical customization is stripping the resource identifier off the end of the Uri and ammending the where arguments to return that single resource when required.
+A typical customization is stripping the resource identifier off the end of the Uri and amending the where arguments to return that single resource when required.

 ```java
 @Override